 “This summer is going to be different,” she told her children.
-They traveled to the mountains while her husband stayed in the city to renovate their apartment.
-Their son Edvin would be turning seven after the vacation and was looking forward to finally getting his own room.
+They traveled on vacation to the mountains.
+Edvin, her son, would be turning seven after the vacation and was looking forward to getting his own room.
 Two days before they were set to leave the cabin, Edvin got a headache.
 A few hours later, he was dead.

 A helpless family is left behind.
-What really happened to Edvin?
-Where is he now, and how can they manage to continue with their lives after this?
-Turn Around is written by a mother trying to find her way through the chaos after her son died, and an attempt to write about who Edvin really was.
+What really happened?
+Where is Edvin now, and how can they manage to continue with their lives after this?
+Turn Around is written by a mother trying to find her way through the chaos, and an attempt to write about who Edvin really was.

 “One early morning, I woke up with a sudden pain in my chest.
 I had been dreaming.
-How I was rummaging in the ground, looking for a place where Edvin was not dead, or for a place where they did not know he was dead.
-I pondered this for a while, and then I realized.
-I could travel to the end of the world if I wanted.
+How I was rummaging, looking for a place where Edvin was not dead, or for a place where they did not know he was dead.
+I pondered for a while, and then I realized: I could travel to the end of the world.
 Where I was, Edvin was dead, because I was carrying his death with me."